Search

 A Fun Way To Practice A PAO

 Once you have all your figures worked out, get some index cards.
-Starting with 00-99, fill them all out.
+Starting with 00-99, fill them all out with a 2-digit pair on each card.

 Then, shuffle them up.

-Once you’re able to name the associations relatively quickly, you can then start practicing memorizing them in order.
+Once you’re able to name each of your associations for 00-99 relatively quickly, you can then start shuffling the deck and practicing memorizing the numbers that come out in order.

 Make The PAO System Your Own